• Skip to main content

 If you make Crock Pot pulled pork you might be looking for some sides to serve it with.
 Here are a few of my favorite side dish recipes that compliment the bbq pulled pork.

-If you make this Slow Cooker Pulled Pork recipe, I would be honored and love for you to take the time to leave a star rating and comment!
+If you make this pulled pork crock pot recipe, I would be honored and love for you to take the time to leave a ⭐ star rating and comment!
 I spend hours developing and testing these recipes, and always love to hear feedback and user experience!

 Don’t forget to FOLLOW ME on Facebook, Pinterest, and Instagram, and subscribe to my email list!